featurist/pogoscript/syntax.md

 Both async calls are invoked at the same time, effectively running them in parallel.

+## Method Calls

 Which brings us to method calls, which are pretty much identical to function calls except that they start with a variable reference, which is the object (the `self`, or `this` object).

     @stack push @item
     @stack pop

+## Functions without Arguments

+Functions are objects and respond to the `call` method:

+	(update page) call
+	time = (current time) call

+Or an alternative shorthand is to use the exclamation mark `!`:

+	update page!
+	time = current time!

+## Chains of Method Calls

+By using the semi-colon, chains of method calls can be crafted:

+	@stack; pop; pop; push "item"

+Is the same as:

+	@stack pop
+	@stack pop
+	@stack push "item"

+And, even more shorthand:

+	@stack;
+		pop
+		pop
+		push "item"

+# Declaring Functions

+To declare a function, use the `=` operator and include the function in curly braces, or indent on the next line:

+	hide element ?element =
+		set css for @element "display" = "none"

+This works even if the function doesn't take arguments:

+	update page =
+		new page contents = ~ ask server for updated contents display contents (new page contents)

+	update page!

+The difference between variables and functions that don't take arguments is subtle.
+Functions are declared in a block: either in curly braces or indented on a new line.
+Variables are declared on the same line:

+	this is a variable = "variable"

+	this is a function =
+		"function"

+To express a lambda on its own:

+	?element {set css for @element "display" = "none"}

+Or

+	?element
+		set css for @element "display" = "none"

+These forms would be used to return a function from a function, eg:

+	create adder to add ?i =
+		?j
+			@i + @j

+And used:

+	add 5 to = create adder to add 5
+	add 5 to 4

+Or

+	(create adder to add 5) 4

+### Options

+To declare options for a function, put them after commas:

+	while connected to mysql ?do, readonly false, user "root", port 3306, address "127.0.0.1" =
+		@console log "connecting to @("readonly" if readonly) MySQL connection at @address:@port for @user" ...

+Or, if the options list is getting long:

+	while connected to mysql @do,
+		readonly false,
+		user "root",
+		port 3306,
+		address "127.0.0.1" =
+			@console log "connecting to @("readonly" if readonly) MySQL connection at @address:@port for @user" ...

+Options can also be taken as an object, and passed to another function:

+	with readonly mysql ?do, ?options =
+		while connected to mysql @do, @options, readonly

+## Currying

+A normal function call appears like this:

+	@element set html content @html with animation @animation

+To curry, replace arguments with question marks `?`:

+	? set html content ? with animation @animation

+This expression returns a function that takes two arguments.
+The order of the arguments is the order of the question marks as they appear lexically.
+This expression can be assigned to a variable and invoked:

+	set html = ? set html content ? with animation @animation set @element html @html

+## Arguments, Parameters and Function Names

+Functions are identified by the string of identifiers that make them up.
+For example, the name of the function used in this expression `open file @filename` is `open file`, and it can be referred to as simply `open file`.
+Not passing arguments means that the function isn't called.
+The positions of the arguments in the function name don't matter either, with one exception: if the argument's position is before the function name, then its a method call, with that first argument being the object of the method.
+Besides that, the order of the arguments does matter.
+All of these calls are the same:

+	a @one b @two c @three
+	a b @one c @two @three
+	a b c @one @two @three
+	a @one @two @three b c

+These are method calls:

+	@one a @two b @three c
+	@one a b c @two @three

+Referring to the function itself without calling it:

+	a b c

+If the function is the result of an expression:

+	(a b c) @one @two @three

+Which is becomes a method call if there is a name in the call:

+	(a b c) @one takes @two or @three

+Calling the function with no arguments:

+	a b c!

+Calling the function with an asynchronous callback:

+	~ a b c

+Call the function while passing a block that takes 2 arguments:

+	a @one b @two ?a c ?b {@a + @b}

+Again, the position of the parameters doesn't matter.
+What matters is the order of the parameters before the block.
+If there are more parameters after the block, they would be passed into the next block.

+A block that takes arguments can be expressed in a similar way, by just omitting the function name:

+	?a ?b {@a + @b}

+And in fact, with the currying syntax this can be expressed as:

+	? + ?

+## Asynchronous Callbacks

+Asynchronous callbacks have a bit of a convention in Javascript, lets look at `fs.readFile` from node.js:

+> ### fs.readFile(filename, [encoding], [callback])
+> Asynchronously reads the entire contents of a file.
+> The callback is passed two arguments `(err, data)`, where data is the contents of the file.

+The first argument to the callback is the error.
+If this is non-null then an error has occurred and it will be thrown into the exception handling mechanism.
+If the error is null then we look to the second argument as the result of the call.
+The remaining arguments (if any are pass) are ignored.
+This is slightly unfortunate for node.js's `fs.read` whose callback signature is `(err, bytesRead, buffer)` - but we opt for a simple approach.

+Using `fs.readFile` would become:

+contents = ~ @fs read file

+## Exception Handling

+Exception handling is pretty straightforward, no surprises:

+	try
+		...
+	catch ?exception
+		...
+	finally
+		...

+Except, that exception handling crosses into asynchronous callbacks too:

+	try
+		contents = ~ @fs read file "example.txt"
+	catch ?e
+		@console log @e
+	finally
+		@console log "finished"

+The `catch` is able to catch exceptions thrown from each of the async calls.
+The `finally` is only invoked after each of the async calls have completed.
+For example, if we were to invoke async calls in a loop, the finally would still only be invoked after all the calls had finished.

+	try
+		do 10 times
+			contents = ~ @fs read file "example.txt"
+			print lines in @contents that match re:/connect/ finally
+		@console log "finished"

+## Objects

+Objects are created with the `object` keyword.

+	dog = object
+		bark sound = "woof!"

+		public bark =
+			@console log (bark sound)

+	@dog bark!

+This is an immediate object, it can't be used to create more.
+To do that make a function:

+	create dog =
+		object
+			bark sound = "woof!"

+			public bark =
+				@console log (bark sound)

+	first dog = create dog!
+	first dog; bark!

+	second dog = create dog!
+	second dog; bark!

+Or one with optional bark sound override:

+	create dog, bark sound "woof!" =
+		object
+			public bark =
+				@console log (bark sound)

+	dog = create dog, bark sound "meow?"
+	@dog bark!